oxidecomputer/crucible/tools/README.md

 ["Active","Active","Active"] Upstairs:   1 Downstairs:   6
 ["Active","Active","Active"] Upstairs:   1 Downstairs:   6
 ```

+## hammer-loop.sh
+A loop test that runs the crucible-hammer test in a loop.
+It is expected
+that you already have downstairs running on port 380[1-3].
+The test will check for panic or assert in the output and stop if it
+detects them or a test exits with an error.

 ## tracegw.d
 This is a dtrace example script for counting IOs into and out of